ipspace/netlab/docs/module/isis.md

 module: [ isis ]
 ```

-Default IS-IS area is 49.0001:
+The default IS-IS area is 49.0001:
 ```
 isis:
   area: 49.0001
 ```

-R1 and R2 are in default IS-IS area.
+R1 and R2 are in the default IS-IS area.
 We'll specify explicit NET for R2:

 ```
 nodes: